Scille/parsec-cloud/docs/rfcs/1012-parsec-auth.md

 Consideration should be taken about the method used to save the device on the remote server.
 The service would need to identify the user so we will need to have some information about the user (email mostly).
+### Consideration on PBKDF algorithms

+The `PBKDF_A` (used to derive a secret from the password) and `PBKDF_B` (used to derive the private key from the password) output should be different in order to avoid leaking the private key.

+> TODO: explain how to get different output and/or what should be considered for that.
 ## Risks

 The devices are not stored securely to only allow the user to access them.

 ## Remarks & open questions

-Should a client API be integrated in `libparsec` to communicate with the service is needed?
+- The client application will need to communicate with the authentication service: should this be integrated into `libparsec`?
 Or it's the JS side that handle that?